mdrakiburrahman/sql-miaa-migrations/README.md

 ![Resources Deployed](_images/terraform-resources.png)

+> Note that `FG-SQL-2022-vm` is not an Azure Marketplace SQL image, it's a Windows Server 2022 machine where we will install SQL 2022 CTP.

-## Post Deployment
+## Post Deployment Windows VMs

-The following steps weren't automated via Terraform because of return on invetment (and because automating stuff inside Windows is hard) - so we perform them manually:
+The following steps weren't automated via Terraform because of return on invetment (and because automating stuff inside Windows is tedious via PowerShell DSC etc.) - so we run these scripts manually:

 ---